OyangProjects/Mosaic-CS340/README.md

 # Mosaic-CS340

 Mosaic generator that utilizes user tilesets (image collections) to generate a matching input image.
-Utilizes Python Flask and other python libraries.
+Incorporates Python Flask and other python libraries.
 This was the class project for a CS course.
 The project involves creating a microservice that generates several mosaics at once.
 It is structured to link to other microservices of the same design, allowing for the generation of a mosaic that involves choosing the perfect image from thousands of images for each area of the input image.

 # Input input